bloombar/gitlogstats/README.md

 ## Assumptions

-1. You have cloned this repository to your local machine
+1. You have forked and cloned this repository to your local machine
 1. You have entered a list of repositories you are interested in into the file named `repos.txt` - one repository URL on each line ... see example.
 1. You have granted yourself execute permissions to all bash scripts file, e.g. `chmod u+x *.sh`.